fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 {}
 ```

-#### GET "/v1/submission/<int:submission_id>/narrative"
-Retrieve existing submission narratives (explanations/notes for particular
-files).
-Submission id should be the integer id associated with the submission
-in question.
-Users must have appropriate permissions to access these
-narratives (write access for the agency of the submission, or SYS).

 #### POST "/v1/sign_submission_file/"
 This route sends a request to the backend with the submission ID and file name that is desired.
 The backend generates a signed S3 URL or the path to the local location of the file and returns a JSON response containing that url.